sprestage/euler_ruby/README.md

 ##Euler solutions in Ruby
 These are Ruby programs that solve the math problems from http://projecteuler.net/problems.

+This project was inspired by the Seatle.rb May 2014 Coding Challenge found here, http://www.thagomizer.com/blog/2014/05/06/may-coding-challenge.html

 <br>
 ####2.
 Even Fibonacci numbers